Key vaccines to consider this year

 When to consider it

-It’s recommended to get your flu shot in the fall, before the flu season gets into full swing.
+You should get your flu shot in the fall, before the flu season gets into full swing.

 Respiratory syncytial virus (RSV)